daisybio/TF-Prioritizer/README.md

 ```

 ### Required options:
-- `--com2pose-config` : The config file explained later in this documentation.
-It contains all parameters for DESeq2, TEPIC and DYNAMITE.
+- `--com2pose-config` : It contains all parameters for DESeq2, TEPIC and DYNAMITE.
 Template available in /COM2POSE/config_templates/com2pose_template.cfg.
 [REQ] options must be set.
 - `--working-directory` : Working directory where COM2POSE can create, remove and edit files.
 - `--path-com2pose` : Filepath to COM2POSE folder.